Uniswap/docs/docs/contracts/uniswapx/guides/arbitrumfiller.md

 ---

 # Arbitrum Pilot Overview
-Starting June 19 2024, the Uniswap team will be piloting running a portion of trades on Arbitrum through UniswapX.
+Starting June 19 2024, the Uniswap team began running a portion of trades on Arbitrum through UniswapX.
 Unlike UniswapX on mainnet, these orders will have **no RFQ portion and thus no exclusivity** during the pilot.

 Filling on Arbitrum, however, follows the same two steps as filling on Mainnet:
 1. Retrieving signed orders